Pam72/dis08-ws2526/labs/01/cheatsheet.md

 ## H2 - '## H2'
 ### H3 - '### H3'

+## Paragraphs & line breaks
+Paragraphs are separated by a blank line.
+Line breaks are created by two spaces at the end of a line.

+First paragraph.

+Second paragraph with

+line breaks.

 ### Bold
 Bold is created with '**'
 **This text is bold**.
 If only **certain** words need to be **bold**, just put the '**' around single words.
 Otherwise wrap the whole sentence with '**'.